Bitcoin Adoption Framework.

 Wealth architecture and custody posture

-Reviewed conversations around Bitcoin wealth architecture, trust structures, treasury thinking, and custody readiness.
+Qualified conversations around Bitcoin wealth architecture, trust structures, treasury thinking, and custody posture.

 The framework should help a serious person know what happens next without exposing protected architecture, partner context, or private commercial terms.